Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi.gitignore](https://github.com/github/gitignore). .gitignore templates for Delphi.
 There is also one for Lazarus.

 * [OmniPascal](http://omnipascal.com).
 Project that enables Delphi and Free Pascal developers to write and maintain code using the modern editor [Visual Studio Code](https://code.visualstudio.com).

+* [Delphi Unit Tests](https://bitbucket.org/NickHodges/delphi-unit-tests).
+Set of unit tests for Delphi's libraries.
+Delphi community members are encouraged to fork the repository, add tests, and create a pull request.
+Embarcadero employees are particularly encouraged to add tests from the internal tests that are run with official Delphi builds.

 ## License